 Karan Patel Shares Throwback Pic With Wife Ankita; Says ‘Frozen In The Feeling Of Being Complete’

-Yeh Hai Mohabbatein actor Karan Patel and wife Ankita Bhargava recently welcomed baby girl.
+Yeh Hai Mohabbatein actor Karan Patel and wife Ankita Bhargava recently welcomed a baby girl.
 The couple named their princess, Mehr.
 A few days ago, the actor shared a lovely photo, where he was seen enjoying precious time with his daughter.
 He captioned the picture as, "#RabDiMehr .... 🤗❤️🤗."
 Now, Karan shared a special throwback photo of him and wife Ankita when she was pregnant.

 Karan shared a monochrome photo from his wife's pregnancy days and revealed how complete they felt in the moment.
 He wrote, "Frozen in The feeling of being Complete, While their Own little World was growing inside of them .... #RabDiMehr .... 📸 by the super talented @sachin113photographer."
 Ankita also shared the same picture and captioned it, "Love ! 🧿 #rabbdimehr."